Everyone is saying that video is the future. Video killed the radio star after all…

 Similarly, the video that comes out of the camera is entirely useless if you haven’t thought about the dissemination techniques you will use to show it.

 Celebrities, helicopter shots, explosions, fluffy kittens…all useless if no one sees them.

 How do you plan to get the word out?
 Can you tie it into another release, a campaign, some other kind of push?
 Can you get the team or the whole company to share it on their social media?
 Is it good enough for that?
 Remember if it is a pants video (not tight brief!) then people won’t want to share it.
 Plan for dissemination from the beginning.
 Again, some agencies, like Liquona, will help you with this.

 Don’t leave your video in the closet.

 Life is too short to work with horrid people.
 Half of your waking life is spent at work.
 And it’s video!
 This should be fun!

-Andrew Maclean is a Producer at LIQUONA; a full service video production company helping clients from brief to brand, dissection to dissemination.
+Interested in voyaging into new horizons with a new video production partner?
+Join us here at LIQUONA; a full service video production company helping clients from brief to brand, dissection to dissemination.

 Interested in video production?
 Read more about project scoping service here.